haraldng/omnipaxos/docs/omnipaxos/index.md

 ```

 ## Fail-recovery
 To support Fail-recovery, we must ensure that our storage implementation can persist both the log entries and storage state.
 Upon recovery, we have to make sure that our ``OmniPaxos`` will start with the previously persisted state.
-To do so, we first re-create our storage with the same storage path as the previous instance.
+To do so, we re-create our storage with the same storage path as the previous instance.
 Then we create a `OmniPaxos` instance but use the persisted state as the `storage` argument.
-Lastly, we call `fail_recovery()` to correctly initialize the volatile state.
 We show an example using [`PersistentStorage`](../storage/#persistentstorage).

 ```rust
 /* Re-creating our node after a crash... */